Hadyn/cicada/2014/README.md

 - Section 4 body contains a 7 on [page 10](ky2khlqdf7qdznac.onion/10.jpg).
 It is followed by a single rune.

-### Anomalies

-- Section 3 body contains no other punctuation besides spaces.\*
-- Section 4 header does not end with correct punctuation.
-- Section 9 body contains no other punctuation besides spaces.\*
-- Section 11 body contains no other punctuation besides spaces.\*
-- Section 12 header does not end with the correct punctuation.
-- Section 13 body contains no other punctuation besides spaces.

-*\*Sections are short enough where these anomalies may be trivial.*

 ### Punctuation

 | Purpose     | Count | Arrangement |